ZiqiPolimeros/Python-Project-Online-Retail-Business/Python_Project_An_Online_Retail_Business.md

 #### Discussion 4:
 - The most popular product was a popcorn holder with total sales of almost 600 thousand pounds sterling.
-- The product return rate was 5.06%.
-The top 20 return products were from the United Kingdom.
+- The product return rate was 3.48%.
+The top 20 return products were mostly from the United Kingdom.

 <br>